gcc-mirror/gcc/gcc/config/gcn/gcn.md

   (clobber (reg:BI SCC_REG))]
  "GET_CODE (operands[1]) == SYMBOL_REF || GET_CODE (operands[1]) == LABEL_REF"
   {
+    /* This s_load may not be XNACK-safe on devices where the GOT may fault.
+       DGPUs are most likely fine.  */
     if (SYMBOL_REF_P (operands[1])
 	&& SYMBOL_REF_WEAK (operands[1]))
 	return "s_getpc_b64\t%0\;"